yixinzou/yixinzou.github.io/publications.md

 <h1>Publications</h1>

-(* indicates these authors contributed equally to the paper.)
+Publications can also be found on <a href="https://scholar.google.com/citations?user=3sEYZIEAAAAJ">Google Scholar</a> and <a href="https://dblp.org/pid/218/0356.html">DBLP</a>. * indicates that these authors contributed equally to the paper.

 <h2>Refereed Journal & Magazine Publications</h2>